-With nearly 600 miles of coastline and 16 inhabited islands, where better to spend the Year of Coasts and Waters than Orkney?
+With more than 500 miles of coastline and 16 inhabited islands, where better to spend the Year of Coasts and Waters than Orkney?

 Our archipelago has been shaped by the sea over thousands of years, and now it’s time to celebrate everything the waters around the islands have to offer.

-Here are nine different ways you can experience our coasts and waters in 2020 and 2021.
+Here are nine different ways you can experience our coasts and waters.

 Plot a course for one of Orkney’s smaller islands and you’ll quickly become captivated by our friendly and welcoming communities.
 Hop on a ferry or buckle up on our eight-seater airplane and explore the history and heritage of places like Westray, Papa Westray and Rousay.
 Walk on the golden shores of Sanday, or visit Stronsay, a craft-lover's paradise.
 Smaller islands like Shapinsay and Eday are perfect for day trips too.
 Then there’s Hoy, Orkney’s high island, with its huge hills, its famous Old Man and some of Orkney’s most special scenery.

 Pack your trusty camera, a pair of binoculars and plenty of patience, and you’re certain to be rewarded with some spectacular wildlife sightings around Orkney’s coasts and waters.
 You’ll see seals pretty much everywhere, and if you’re lucky a pod of orca will make an appearance too.
 Orkney’s puffin population arrives back in the islands every summer, and thousands of seabirds make the cliffs around Orkney their home too.